CommunityToolkit/WindowsCommunityToolkit-wiki/CI-and-Infrastructure.md

 The status and results of jobs are reported as [Github Checks](https://docs.github.com/en/github/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks).
 The status and results of individual steps for each job are visible on azure ( usually directly linked to in Github Checks ).

+Jobs can be added and modified in the pipelines config file.
+Checkout the [Azure Pipelines Doc](https://docs.microsoft.com/en-us/azure/devops/pipelines/?view=azure-devops) for more info.

 The CI pipeline get triggered to run on `main`, `dev/*` or `rel/*` branches when new commits get pushed to or PRs are opened targeting those branches.

 ### Cake
 A lot of the pipeline jobs make use of [Cake Tasks](https://cakebuild.net/docs/writing-builds/tasks/) defined in [build/build.cake](https://github.com/CommunityToolkit/WindowsCommunityToolkit/blob/main/build/build.cake).
 Cake Tasks are invoked threw [build/build.ps1](https://github.com/CommunityToolkit/WindowsCommunityToolkit/blob/main/build/build.ps1) in the pipelines config and the various task can be ran from powershell using the **Target** option, for example `.\build.ps1 -Target UpdateHeaders`.
 It is recommended that the build scripts are invoked from the build directory.

+Cake tasks can be added to the cake file, either to be executed directly from the pipelines config or to be invoked manually.
+Also any task can be added as a dependency to another Task.
+When `.\build.ps1` is ran (without any options), it runs the Task "Default" and thus all its dependencies.
+This task if not typically used in the build pipeline, but it is useful for locally running a most of the CI pipeline locally in order to test changes locally without having to wait on the CI Server.

 ## CI Tasks
 The CI pipeline preforms five tasks when triggered to run on a branch.